 You may also have to seek mental and physical therapy post-cancer diagnosis and post-procedure.

 During your cancer treatment, such as androgen deprivation therapy or radiation treatment, you may go through side effects such as weaknesses, fatigue, behavioral changes, and other functional problems.
 Keeping up with your routine checkups and taking your medications can help you through these side effects.

-The prospect of getting diagnosed with prostate cancer is scary.
+The possibility of receiving a prostate cancer diagnosis can be concerning.
 But with a 98% survival rate and advanced treatment methods, you can likely survive through the problem along with successful curing.

 However, you need to talk to your doctor and radiologist to determine the course of your life ahead before you opt for any of these life-changing treatments.